-- Line 21 Enter the total from page 4, Schedule D. The MCTD includes the counties of New York, Bronx, Queens, Kings, Richmond, Dutchess, Nassau, Orange, Putnam, Rockland, Suffolk, and Westchester. - Line 22 Enter the total number of Mcfs imported by and delivered to customers in the MCTD that have provided the utility with a valid Form AU-260, Direct Pay Permit. - Line 23 Enter the total of Mcfs delivered to customers in the MCTD that have provided the utility with a properly completed exemption certificate (Form TP-136). - Line 24 Enter the number of Mcfs of gas service delivered in the MCTD for use to generate electricity for sale.
+Line 21 - Enter the total from page 4, Schedule D in the appropriate column.
+The MCTD includes the counties of New York, Bronx, Queens, Kings, Richmond, Dutchess, Nassau, Orange, Putnam, Rockland, Suffolk, and Westchester.

+Line 22 - Enter the total number of Mcfs imported by and delivered to customers in the MCTD that have provided the utility with a valid Form AU-260, Direct Pay Permit.

+Line 23 - Enter the total of Mcfs delivered to customers in the MCTD that have provided the utility with a properly completed exemption certificate, Form TP-136, Certification of the Sale and Purchase of Natural Gas Services.

+Line 24 - Enter the number of Mcfs of gas service delivered in the MCTD for use to generate electricity for sale.
 This exemption does not include gas service sold to a co-generation facility (as defined by section 2.2-a of the Public Service Law) or a qualified facility that is a co-generation facility (as defined by section 201 of the Public Utility Regulatory Policies Act of 1978) and used to generate electricity for sale directly to a public utility which is subject to the jurisdiction of the PSC as to rates.
 If you qualify as a co-generation facility, see Schedule B, Part IV to compute your exemption.

-Line 29 - The surcharge rate of .34% represents the tax rate of 2.0% multiplied by the MTA surcharge rate of 17%.
+Line 29 - The surcharge rate of .34% for the period December 1, 2001, through December 31, 2001, represents the tax rate of 2.0% multiplied by the MTA surcharge rate of 17%.
+The surcharge rate of .323%, for the period January 1, 2002, through February 28, 2002, represents the tax rate of 1.9% multiplied by the MTA surcharge rate of 17%.